-Important: if either is positive, a chest X-ray is required.
+Important: if either testing method is positive, a chest X-ray is required.

 This form must also be signed by your Health Care Provider.

-The Pre-entrance Health form is available on the Student Health Website, as well as the International Student Website.
-Students should read the 2 instructions pages carefully, and complete page 1.
+The Pre-entrance Health form is available on the Student Health website.
+Students should read the 2 instructions pages carefully, and complete page 1 or the Pre-Entrance Health form.
 The remaining pages all need verification signature from your Health Care Provider.

-No. You will be given a waiver extending your registration hold until the next vaccination, that is due, is complete.
+No. You will be given a waiver extending your registration hold until the due date of the next vaccination.